-Do you have a severe aversion to hospitals?
+Do you dislike hospitals?
 Or do you want to save as much money as possible by delivering your baby from the comfort of your own home?
 Whatever your motivation, home birth can be a viable option.

-The key to pulling off a successful home birth is knowing all the risks involved and preparing for any problem that might arise.
+The key to pulling off a successful home birth is knowing all it entails and preparing for any problem that might arise.
 We’ll go over everything you need to know so you can make an educated decision about whether this option is right for you.

 What is Home Birth?